docmarionum1/slack-archive-bot/README.md

 Use `python archivebot.py -h` for a list of all command line options.

 6. Go to the app's "Event Subscriptions" page and add the url to where archive bot is being served.
-The default port is `3333`.
+The default port is `3333`. (i.e. `http://<ip>:3333/slack/events`)

 - Then add the following bot events: